Noa-Lynn van Leuven

 Noa-Lynn van Leuven (born 27 September 1996) is a Dutch darts player who competes in Professional Darts Corporation (PDC) events.
 She was the first openly transgender person to compete in a televised darts tournament and the first to play at the PDC World Darts Championship, making her debut at the 2025 event.
 Van Leuven has won six titles on the PDC Women's Series, as well as a title on the 2024 PDC Challenge Tour.

-She formerly competed in World Darts Federation (WDF) events, where she was a two-time Dutch Open semi-finalist.
+She previously competed in World Darts Federation (WDF) events, and was a two-time Dutch Open semi-finalist.
+She competed on the PDC Women's Series and WDF women's tournaments until 2026, when both organisations barred trans women from competing in women's events.

 Early life

 Van Leuven began considering transitioning around the age of 16.
 She told the PA news agency that she had suffered depression beforehand, and that she "wouldn't be here" if not for her transition.
 Van Leuven had played darts for nine years before her transition, though she stopped for several years.
 She works as a chef de partie.